SCHH-Commons/chatbot-examples/_posts/2025-03-04-social-security-research-ss.md

 ---
 layout: post
-title: Deep Research
+title: Social Security Research
-description: Example using ChatGPT's Deep Research, an agent that uses reasoning to synthesize large amounts of online information and complete multi-step research tasks.
+description: A deep dive into the design and current challenges of the US Social Security system.
+The research includes an overview of the system as it currently exists and discusses possible solutions to ensure long-term viability.
 date: 2025-03-04
-tags: Generative_AI Deep_Research
+tags: education research advice
 author: Ron Snyder
 ---